If you’re succeeding under a bullying boss who berates and belittles you, it may reveal something unflattering about your own personality.

 Citing research that found psychopaths “are generally resistant to stress, including interpersonal abuse, and seem to have less of a need for positive relationships than others,” the study’s findings suggest that psychopaths might have the resources to keep going under abusive conditions that would hold back other people.
 Psychopaths do not feel the same need for belonging that others do, so when abusive bosses threaten that, they can keep working unaffected.

 To root out psychopaths, change needs to start from the top

 Hunt says “you can’t reverse psychopathy” once you have it, but as an employer, you can at least stop the behavior that is enabling and rewarding its success in the workplace.
-To root out psychopaths in the office, change needs to begin with stopping organizations from creating toxic environments where bullying bosses can act out on their teams.
+Whether you work in the retail industry or aerospace defense industry, to root out psychopaths in the office, change needs to begin with stopping organizations from creating toxic environments where bullying bosses can act out on their teams.

 “The question is whether the organization’s leaders really want to see what is happening and whether they are inclined to make changes if their culture is toxic.
 Research suggests that much of what makes supervisors abusive is due to the organization,” Hurst told Ladders.
 “When bosses are under severe stress because of factors like unrealistic demands and unfair procedures, it may result in bad behavior toward their subordinates.

 “So it makes sense to ask not what employees should do about their abusive supervisor, but what the organization is willing to do to reduce the likelihood of supervisors being abusive.”

 It doesn’t matter if you are an operations manager, a business development manager, or a director of human resources, if you are managing employees at a company, you should assess your team for signs of psychopathy.